 playing crucial roles in biogeochemical cycling and ecosystem function.

-Eg., Chlorobium tepidum and Chlorobium
+Eg., Chlorobium tepidum and Chlorobium vibrioforme

 3. Aerobic Anoxygenic Phototrophic Bacteria (AAPs):

-and Heliobacteria are
+1. Acidobacteria and Heliobacteria

-abilities, while Acidobacteria is a vast phylum with diverse metabolic
+Heliobacteria perform anoxygenic photosynthesis and form endospore abilities, while Acidobacteria is a vast phylum with diverse metabolic capabilities, primarily found in soil.

-soil ecosystems, peatlands and mineral-rich environments.
+Acidobacteria are primarily chemoheterotrophs, though some such as Chloracidobacterium thermophilum are capable of photosynthesis.
+They are ubiquitous and abundant, especially in soil ecosystems, peatlands and mineral-rich environments.
 They are motile eg., Acidobacterium capsulatum and non-spore formers

-of nutrients and carbon.
-They are obligate aerobes that are able to capture
+They are obligate anaerobes that are able to capture

 energy from light by photophosphorylation to